-This guide describes how to execute Robots using the Kapow Java API.
-The guide assumes that you have completed the Design Studio tutorials and know how to write simple Robots and that you are familiar with the Java programming language.
+This chapter describes how to execute Robots using the Kofax Kapow Java API.
+The guide assumes that you have completed the Design Studio tutorials and know how to write simple robots, and that you are familiar with the Java programming language.